windmill-labs/windmilldocs/docs/core_concepts/12_staging_prod/index.md

 :::tip Draft and Deploy

-You might be interested by [Draft and Deploy](../0_draft_and_deploy/index.md) that allows a more lightweight way to staging and prod, which might be sufficient in some cases.
+You might be interested by [Draft and Deploy](../0_draft_and_deploy/index.md) that allows a more lightweight way to to implement a staging and prod workflow, which might be sufficient in some cases.

 :::